Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Ravens stats and trends

-- Baltimore has seven wins against the spread in 14 games this year.
+- Baltimore has played 14 games, with seven wins against the spread.

-- The Ravens have been underdogs by 3.5 points or more two times this year and have covered the spread every time.
+- This year, the Ravens won ATS in their only game as an underdog of 4.5 points or more.

-- Baltimore's games this season have gone over the total in seven out of 14 opportunities (50%).
+- Baltimore's games this season have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).

-- Baltimore is 5-3 against the spread and 5-3 overall in games when it records more than 21.6 points.
+- When Baltimore scores more than 21.6 points, it is 5-3 against the spread and 5-3 overall.

-- When Baltimore amasses over 345.7 yards, the team is 4-5 against the spread and 5-4 overall.
+- In games that Baltimore amasses over 345.7 yards, the team is 4-5 against the spread and 5-4 overall.

 - The Ravens have turned the ball over 20 times this season, two more turnovers than the Bengals have forced (18).